umatamalampudi2218/cabolabs-ehrserver-master/README.md

+#COLLABORATED TO THIS PROJECT and Want to thank#

 ![](https://cabolabs.com/images/products/ehrserver_big.png)

 EHRServer is the first open source Clinical Data Management and Sharing Platform, compliant with the [openEHR standard](https://specifications.openehr.org/).
 Use it as a: